DECEMBER 12 - 14, 2019

 The tradition of mailing Christmas cards with a special postal cancellation stamp began in Austria in 1695.
 That tradition continues today at the Mifflinburg Christkindl Market.
 Mail deposited in the traditional style European post will be hand-cancelled by the Mifflinburg Post Office with the annual Christkindl cancellation image.
 The tradition adds special meaning to the Market and to the cards mailed from it.

-In Germany lantern parades are held on November 11, the date of the martyrdom of Roman-soldier-turned monk, Saint Martin.
+In Germany, lantern parades are held on November 11, the date of the martyrdom of Roman-soldier-turned monk, Saint Martin.
 Saint Martin was a compassionate man who led a quiet and simple life and is said to have cut his cape in half and shared it with a cold beggar suffering in a snowstorm.
-German children often make their own lanterns to celebrate St. Martin's Day, illuminating them with candles or battery lights and march through the streets singing the song Lantern, Lantern.
-Second grade students in Mifflinburg learn this song in German and sing it while parading through the Christkindl Market each year.
+German children often make their own lanterns to celebrate St. Martin's Day, illuminating them with candles or battery lights and march through the streets singing the lantern song “Laterne.”
+Mifflinburg second grade students sing “Laterne” in German while parading through the Market on Friday night each year.